OpenRTX/openrtx.github.io/compiling.md

 ## 1. Installing the basic tools

-As a general rule, the basic tools required to compile OpenRTX from the sources are: `git`, `python`, the `meson` build system and the GCC toolchain for the miosix kernel.
+As a general rule, the basic tools required to compile OpenRTX from the sources are: `git`, `python`, the `meson` build system and the GCC toolchain for the **Miosix** kernel.
 This rule has two exceptions:
 1. the linux emulator, which doesn't the miosix GCC toolchain since the compiler shipped with your distribution is sufficient;
-2. the T-TWR Plus, which requires the Zephyr RTOS build system.
+2. the T-TWR Plus, which requires the **Zephyr** RTOS build system.

 #### Linux toolchain setup